Skip to content

 Download Taxonkit

 Download taxonkit to your home directory.
 You only need to do this once, otherwise the program is set-up and you can skip this step.
-Taxonkit program is in /work/gmgi/databases/taxonkit but the program needs required files to be in your home directory.
+Taxonkit program is in /projects/gmgi/databases/taxonkit but the program needs required files to be in your home directory.

 # Move to home directory and download taxonomy information